 When you hear the word “discipline,” what immediate thoughts and feelings pop up?
-Maybe it’s guilt—because you don’t view yourself as a disciplined person, but you’d like to be.
+Maybe it’s guilt—because you don’t view yourself as a self-disciplined person, but you’d like to be.
 Maybe it’s fear—because you’re imagining the kind of discipline you get when you make a mistake and face consequences.
-Or maybe it’s dread—because you want to be disciplined but know that it will require hard work.
-Or maybe you just wonder—why is discipline important?
+Or maybe it’s dread—because you want to be self-disciplined but know that it will require hard work.
+Or maybe you just wonder—why is self-discipline important?

 Here’s the thing: Most of us want the product of discipline without the pain of discipline.
 But we can’t have the rewards without the process.